-Remgro invests in businesses that are aligned with its values and purpose and that have the potential to deliver superior earnings, cash flow generation and dividend growth over the long term.
-This involves the acquisition of meaningful interests in companies in order to have significant influence.
-Sound management is an important investment criterion.
-Remgro focuses on the Southern African market, but international opportunities will be considered with reputable partners.
+Remgro invests in reputable businesses that are aligned with its values and purpose, with sound management teams that have the potential to deliver superior earnings, sustainable cash flow generation and dividend growth over the long term.
 Remgro forges strategic alliances on a partnership basis and adds value through its extensive network of human capital.
-The purpose is to grow Remgro’s intrinsic net asset value by investing in a good balance of young growth companies, network assets and more established cash-generating companies to ensure superior returns to shareholders by way of sustainable dividends and capital growth.